 What is Estrogen Dominance?

 You may read elsewhere that estrogen dominance is having too much estrogen.
 That’s only partially true.
 Sometimes it is actually having high estrogen.
 But, more often it is having relatively more estrogen than one or more of the other hormones that should be available to balance it.
-These include progesterone, DHEAs and testosterone.
+These include progesterone, DHEAs, and testosterone.
 Also, there are environmental pollutants that can act like estrogen.
 These are called xenoestrogens.
-They bind to estrogen receptors and cause excess estrogen activity.
+They bind to estrogen receptors and cause excess estrogen-like activity.

 What are the symptoms of Estrogen Dominance?

 While you need a certain level of estrogen, too much of a good thing can cause symptoms like:

 - PMS – sad, emotional, weepy crying type PMS

 - Breast tenderness